Clinical Evidence

 Real-World Data

-Analysing the impact of the FreeStyle Libre systems on the lives of real users.
+Analysing the impact of the FreeStyle Libre portfolio on the lives of real users.

 Educational Modules

-Learn more about Time in Range and the FreeStyle Libre 2 system through our Healthcare Professional education modules.
+Learn more about Time in Range and the FreeStyle Libre portfolio through our Healthcare Professional educational modules.

 Webinars